caycehouse/containers/README.md

 | `ghcr.io/caycehouse/home-assistant:2024.5.2@sha256:76e4...` | ✅         |

 _If pinning an image to the sha256 digest, tools like [Renovate](https://github.com/renovatebot/renovate) support updating the container on a digest or application version change._

+## Eschewed features

+There is no multiple "channels" of the same application.

 ## Rootless